-Bethany showed all the symptoms of Coeliac Disease about 12 months after her Type 1 diagnosis … it took another 6 months to get her diagnosed with Coeliac.
+How we first found out about Secondary Lactose Intolerance.
+Bethany showed all the symptoms of Coeliac Disease about 12 months after her Type 1 Diabetes and us: diagnosis story … it took another 6 months to get her diagnosed with Coeliac.
 This blog entry focuses on the impact that Coeliac Disease can have on the body failing a speedy diagnosis, to get to the lactose intolerance I need to take a run up first…

 The truth be told, Beth had suffered with Coeliac for a long time before diagnosis, how do I know?
 Because of her teeth!
 The new second teeth forming in Beth’s gums were damaged by the malabsorption caused by her Coeliac Disease, this can appear in many different ways but in Beth’s case her second teeth grew mottled in colour; creamy with light white patches.

 as you can see a lot of the symptoms above are very similar to when you have been contaminated with gluten.
 This can lead to people missing the signs and seeking further medical advice.

 What is PICA and what does it have to do with Autoimmune Diseases?